Haworthia mirabilis var. pilosa

 Haworthia mirabilis ‘Bobii’, Haworthia ‘Bobii’, Haworthia bobii

-Haworthia mirabilis var. pilosa is a succulent plant with attractive short hairs on top of the leaves, which is quite unique features in mirabilis group of Haworthias.
-In nature it has only 4 to 6 leaves, its size is up to 1.6 inches (4 cm) in diameter.
-It grows buried in the ground.
+Haworthia mirabilis var. pilosa is a succulent plant with attractive, short hairs on top of the leaves, which is quite unique features in “mirabilis” group of Haworthias.
+In nature it has only 4 to 6 leaves.
+Its size is up to 1.6 inches (4 cm) in diameter and grows buried in the ground.
 It remains solitairy.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Haworthia are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these decorative little plants can be grown in interesting containers such as tea cups and even miniature baby shoes.
 If you’re given a Haworthia in such a container, make sure the container had adequate drainage.
 If it doesn’t, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the wicking action of the soil above.
 Finally, look out for sunburned spots on your plants.

 Haworthia are small, usually remaining between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
 They are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets… – See more at: How to Grow and Care for Haworthia